 Mass-market antivirus solutions for single-user systems rarely apply a zero-trust policy.
 The only one that is present on all computers with Windows 11 is Windows Defender - an infamous security tool by Microsoft.
 It shows decent results in on-run protection but has so many bugs and security issues that its usability is questionable.
 And although it runs a full-fledged zero trust, the aforementioned security mechanisms are restricted.
-For example, the sandboxing in network security mode works only with Edge; advanced script monitoring mechanisms are available only for PowerShell scripts.
+For example, the sandboxing in network security mode works only with Edge browser; advanced script monitoring mechanisms are available only for PowerShell scripts.

 Why do anti-malware vendors delay applying this policy?